 Identity and tagline for a company that provides short-term desk space and connectivity to itinerant individuals who need to get some work done.

 For the cover of the first viewbook we designed for Dartmouth Admissions, we spec’d the typeface Bembo in Dartmouth green,

 and recommended dropping “College.”
 This has become the de facto new word mark for Dartmouth College: it has been used consistently on countless admissions and development publications; on various college vehicles; and it is front and center on the home page of their new website.
-(Hell of a deal for Dartmouth.)

 Identity and packaging for a Public Benefit Corporation that helps children build a foundation for STEM success using origami and paper engineering.

 Hopkins Center for the Performing Arts at Dartmouth College, Hanover, New Hampshire.

 Logo and tagline for South Royalton School, South Royalton, Vermont.
 This public school was facing competition from private schools in the area, and decided that re-branding would help them gain more visibility and credibility.

 Worthy Burger is a craft beer and burger bar in South Royalton, Vermont.
 Douglas Harp hand-drew three to four versions of every letter, number, etc., in order to create a font that is unique to this client.